John-trailinghyphon/SPRpy/README.md

 #### Modelling procedure

 1) Load the desired measurement file and create a new sensor instance using the file and sensor controls.
 Alternatively, if you remeasure the same sensor after multiple treatments or layers, a previous sensor can be selected and used as is or after adding a new layer to it.
 2) Choose which parameter should be fitted.
 For clean metal sensors, choose the extinction coefficient, _k_, of the metal layer (the plasmonic metal layer thickness should usually not be altered).
-The thickness of the Cr layer may also need to be manually tuned by a few Å when fitting gold.
+The thickness of the Cr layer may also need to be manually tuned.
 For all other types of layers, select the surface layer thickness, *n* or *k*, as variable to be fitted.
 3) In the fresnel modelling tab, click "Add new fresnel analysis".
 4) Adjust the initial guess and lower and upper bounds if needed.
 By default, the current value of the fitted variable is presented as an initial guess, with lower and upper bounds calculated as initial guess / 4 or initial guess * 2 respectively.
 5) Then choose a suitable angle range to fit using the sliders, unless the initial automatic guess is already satisfactory.
 A suitable range should be covering say 20-60 % of the lower part of the SPR minimum.
 In the config.toml file one can tune how many points the automatic guess should include above and below the minimum value of the SPR dip.